 As one of the most recognisable names in women’s motocross, Tarah Gieger’s success can be measured in podiums.
-Since her pro debut in 2003, Tarah has claimed a podium position at every major contest and, in 2008, took home the gold medal at the X Games’ very first Women’s Moto X event.
+Since her pro debut in 2003, she has claimed a podium position at every major contest and, in 2008, took home the gold medal at the X Games’ very first Women’s Moto X event.

 Her dedication, on the other hand, is measured in broken bones; Tarah has bounced back from almost-catastrophic injuries so many times it’s unlikely that there’s much that could keep her down.
 She has been instrumental in sparking a phenomenon that has blown open the doors of the motocross "boys" club.
 “My goal is to win everything I enter,” Tarah says.
 “I am not going to be satisfied until I dominate the sport of women’s motocross.”

 In 2009, despite a broken wrist, Tarah still managed to compete in many world championship races.
-In 2010, she picked up the silver medal at the X Games in Super X and successfully defended her piece of silverware the following year.
+In 2010, she picked up the silver medal at the X Games in Super X and successfully defended her silverware the following year.
 2012 brought more success when Tarah stood atop the podium at different Women's Motocross Championships across America.
 More success followed in 2013 with X Games bronze medals in both Enduro X and Moto X, followed in 2015 with a silver medal in Enduro X.

-Tarah has also got her sights set on the women’s race series in Europe, where Factory teams and prestige prevail amongst women’s racing.
-Breaking down more barriers and picking up a world championship along the way are on her 'To Do’ list.Read more
+Tarah has also got her sights set on the women’s race series in Europe, where Factory teams and prestige prevail among women’s racing.
+Breaking down more barriers and picking up a world championship along the way are on her 'to do’ list.Read more